msarguru/neurepiomics-tut/README.md

 # "Pracital session on "Beyond Genome-wide Association Studies"
 ## What this session is about?
-Genome-wide association studies (GWAS) have identified multiple genetic variants  associated with complex traits, many efforts have shown that a sizeable fraction of the pheotypic variance is explained by the genetics.
-With the recent trend of making these summary measures publicly available it has opened new avenues to test overlap between these complex traits from the genetics standpoint.
+Genome-wide association studies (GWAS) have identified multiple genetic variants robustly associated with complex traits.
+With the recent trend of making these summary measures publicly available it has opened new avenues to test overlap between the complex traits from a genetics standpoint.
 In this session, we will explore some of the follow-ups strategy to infer biological evidence from otherwise purely statistical signals.
 ## What you need?
-To avoid any possible delays/hiccups in running the analysis from a command line (which is the ideal way anyways!!).
+To avoid possible delays/hiccups in running the analysis through a command line/cluster (which is the ideal way anyways!!).
-This DIY session instead will use Jypternotebook (web interface) in running the analysis.
+This DIY session will use Jupyternotebook (web interface) in running the analysis.
 By this means, participants can focus more on the analysis (then troubleshooting or setting things up)
 ## Requirements:
 1. Docker software (that creates a VM machine)
-2. Docker image file (that contains all the necessary files to run the analysis), it is a gzipped (*.gz) file and will be comminucated few days prior to the session.
+2. Docker image file (that contains all the necessary files to run the analysis), it is a gzipped (*.gz) file and will be communicated few days prior to the session.

-# Strongly advise to download this docker image file, prior to the session!!!
+# IMPORTANT: Please install docker, prior to the session!!!

 ## Installing docker for MAC (https://docs.docker.com/docker-for-mac/install/) and Windows 10 Pro (https://docs.docker.com/docker-for-windows/install/)
 1. You can set-up a free docker hub account and follow the instructions prompted.
 Should be straightforward